This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Morning

-You will see works by artists such as Spain’s own Velázquez, Goya and El Greco.
-Representing the low countries are Rembrandt, Brueghel, van Dyck and Rubens, while Titian, Caravaggio, Botticelli and Tintoretto form the Italian contingent.
+You will see works by artists such as Spain’s own Velázquez, Goya, and El Greco.
+Representing the low countries are Rembrandt, Brueghel, van Dyck, and Rubens, while Titian, Caravaggio, Botticelli, and Tintoretto form the Italian contingent.

 It’s not all about the Prado.
-The Museo Thyssen-Bornemisza houses what was Europe’s largest private art collection until 1992, when it was bought by the Spanish state and moved to Madrid.
+The Museo Thyssen-Bornemisza houses what was Europe’s largest private art collection until 1992 when it was bought by the Spanish state and moved to Madrid.

 The museum holds an eclectic collection of world and European art from the 13th to 20th century including works by Duccio, Van Eyck, Carpaccio, Dürer, Caravaggio, Rubens, Sargent, Monet, Van Gogh, Gauguin, Kirchner, Mondrian, Klee, Hopper and many more.
 We enjoyed the more modern art on display, especially after several hours in the Prado.

-On Mondays between 12 and 4pm you can visit the permanent collection free of charge, you may find the queues a bit shorter here!
+TOP TIP: On Mondays between 12 and 4pm you can visit the permanent collection free of charge, you may find the queues a bit shorter here!

-You could easily spend a whole day in the tranquility of Retiro Park.
+You could easily spend a whole day in the tranquility of El Retiro Park.
 Covering over 125 hectares, with more than 15,000 trees, this is a large and fascinating space.

 Afternoon

-Take in Puerta del Sol
+Discover Puerta del Sol

 Start your afternoon in Madrid by walking between the Paseo del Prado and the Royal Palace.
-Stop on the way at the Puerta del Sol, one of the busiest and best known places in Madrid.
+Stop on the way at the Puerta del Sol, one of the busiest and best-known places in Madrid.

-Puerta del Sol is also home to the the famous clock whose bells mark the hour and the traditional eating of the Twelve Grapes at the beginning of a new year.
+Puerta del Sol is also home to the famous clock whose bells mark the hour and the traditional eating of the Twelve Grapes at the beginning of a new year.

 A popular meeting spot in the square for locals, look out for the 20th century bronze statue of the Bear and the Strawberry Tree or El Oso y el Madroño.
 The sculpture represents the coat of arms of Madrid and is found on the east side of the Puerta del Sol, between Calle de Alcala and Carrera de San Jerónimo.

-Visit Plaza Mayor
+Explore Plaza Mayor

-Pop over Calle Mayor to Plaza Mayor, one of the must sees in Madrid, and the most important public square in the city.
+Pop over Calle Mayor to Plaza Mayor, one of the must-sees in Madrid, and the most important public square in the city.

 See Almudena Cathedral